-When the Switch mode is possible, the Copy can be used instead:
+Where Switch mode is possible, Copy can also be used:

 - In Switch mode, the copy from the new frame buffer to the new back buffer consists of restoring the past: after this copy, the application retrieves its previous drawings in the back buffer. - In Copy mode, the copy from the back buffer to the frame buffer consists of copying the application drawings into the display buffer.